AuctionSieve

 "I get a NoSuchMethodError.
 What can I do?"

-"I use Mac OS X and it froze.
+"I use Mac OS X and it froze or I got a Java heap space OutOfMemoryError.
 How do I give AuctionSieve more memory?"

 - in Finder, go to the folder where you installed AuctionSieve